tuned IN to Injury

 Duluth Slip & Fall Lawyer

-Attorney Richard Parsons has the experience and background necessary to negotiate with insurance companies and litigate in court when that proves necessary.
-Call the Duluth office of Parsons Law, LLC today at (888) 270-9068 or contact us online.
+Attorney In Tune, LLC cooperating attorneys have the experience and background necessary to negotiate with insurance companies and litigate in court when that proves necessary.
+Call the Duluth office of Attorney in Tune, LLC today at (888) 270-9068 or contact us online.
 Serving Lawrenceville, Norcross, Gwinnett County and north into Hall County.

 The strength of a slip and fall lawsuit in Georgia will revolve largely around two factors–the type of visitor the injured plaintiff was, and the degree to which the property owner breached their duty of care.